graphhopper/graphhopper/docs/core/profiles.md

 ```

 The default is `70`.
 More precisely, by specifying the `distance_influence` you tell the routing engine how much time
-a detour (a longer distance route) must save you such that you prefer it compared to a shorter distance route.
+you need to save on a detour (a longer distance route) such that you prefer taking the detour compared to a shorter
-A value of zero means that no matter how little time you can save when doing a detour you will take it, i.e. you always
+distance route.
+Assuming that all priorities are `1` a value of zero means that no matter how little time you can save
-prefer the fastest route.
-Assuming that default `priorities` (=1) a value of `30` means that one extra kilometer must save you `30s`
+when doing a detour you will take it, i.e. you always prefer the fastest route.
+A value of `30` means that one extra
-of travelling time.
-Or to put it another way if a reference route takes `600s` and is `10km` long, `distance_influence=30`
+kilometer must save you `30s` of travelling time.
+Or to put it another way if a reference route takes `600s` and is
-means that you are willing to take an alternative route that is `11km` long only if it takes no longer than `570s` (saves `30s`).
+`10km` long, `distance_influence=30` means that you are willing to take an alternative route that is `11km` long only if
+it takes no longer than `570s` (saves `30s`).

 ## Setting up a Custom Profile